-What you get with Arabic Daily Support
+Arabic Daily Language Support

 Personalised, private, language courses throughout the year on a one-to-one or group basis.
 From basics to exam preparation and lessons for business clients.
 We offer 45, 60 and 90-minute sessions as well as full-day intensive, crash course packages to suit your level.
 Most learners take one or two sessions per week, whilst others require daily study for quicker progress.

 Visiting examiner to schools London wide for Arabic speaking paper and writing paper mocks.
 We offer a marking service for the Arabic writing paper as well as advice on preparation for GCSE Arabic and support with past papers.
 This service is open to native as well as non-native speakers.
-Assessments and guidance also available for students and schools outside of London, within the UK.
+Assessments and guidance is also available for students and schools outside of London, within the UK.
 If you would like to hire the visiting examiner, for your school, please use the contact form for details on examiner rates of hire.

 Local Arabic document translation service for your certificates, contracts, company documents, medical documents, passports and more.
 Arabic to English or English to Arabic translations to your deadlines.
 No project too small or too big.
 Get an early quote and quick completion.

-Arabic Daily Support for Life Long Learning and Language Services
+Arabic Daily Language Support for Life-Long Learning

 Some reasons to learn Arabic